 SOLUTION: DEVELOP AN ENTERPRISE VERSION OF OUR DEVOPS PLATFORM AVAILABLE TO DEVELOPERS COMPANYWIDE

-Among the first and biggest changes undertaken with CloudBees Jenkins Enterprise was assigning masters to individual projects, instead of using shared masters for multiple projects.
+Among the first and biggest changes undertaken with CloudBees CI was assigning masters to individual projects, instead of using shared masters for multiple projects.
 This change gave teams the freedom to add plugins or jobs without affecting the work of other teams, with the added benefit of isolation between projects.

 "Many of our clients are looking to start with DevOps, but don’t have an engineer available to support the toolchain,” says Luis Souza, a DevOps team lead at Accenture.
 "With ADOP, a team of engineers focus on the platform, allowing delivery teams to focus on innovation.”